Denison aims to be a Zero Waste campus

 ANNUAL EVENTS - RECYCLING & WASTE REDUCTION

-Denison Office Supply Exchange Every year Denison faculty and staff take part in an office supply exchange or “freecycle” where office supplies that are no longer needed in one office or department are exchanged with another office.
+Every year, Denison faculty and staff are able to exchange or freecycle unused and/or unneeded office supplies.
 Items exchanged include pens, pencils and folders, printer cartridges and even desk organizers.
 By taking part in the exchange, offices are able to save resources and reduce department purchasing for items that are already in stock on campus.
+Items can be taken to the Burton Morgan mailroom area.

-Denison Surplus Sale Each year the Purchasing Office at Denison conducts a surplus sale of used items that the college no longer needs or intends to use.
+The Purchasing Office at Denison conducts surplus sales, as needed, of used items that the college no longer needs or intends to use.
 These items generally include: file cabinets, desks, tables, chairs, bed frames, mattresses, and various other residential hall and office materials.
 Items can be purchased by Denison employees and nonprofit organizations that service the local community.
-The goal of the sale is not necessarily to generate funds, but rather to ensure that usable items are not thrown into the trash or kept in storage until they become too old to be of value.
-The surplus sale is one of many ways that Denison works towards reducing its waste and impact on the environment.
+The goal of these sales is not necessarily to generate funds, but rather to ensure that usable items are not thrown into the trash or kept in storage until they become too old to be of value.
+Surplus sales isare one of many ways that Denison works towards reducing its waste and impact on the environment.

 Recycling

-Denison recycles well over 250 tons of material annually.
-Our commingled recycling process allows you to put any recyclable material into any labeled bin on campus.
+Denison recycles over 130 tons of material annually.
+Our commingled recycling process allows you to put any recyclable material into any appropriately-labeled bin on campus.
 We then either sort it on campus in our own on-campus recycling center or we send it to a facility to be sorted out and recycled.

 What can be recycled on campus is constantly evolving.
 The college makes every attempt to identify viable outlets for its waste material.
 Here’s a snapshot of what can be recycled on campus.
 For a more comprehensive list, consult the Campus Guide to Recycling & Waste Disposal.